Table of Contents

 Is the Indus River a trans-boundary river?

-Yes, the Indus River is a trans-boundary river, flowing through multiple countries and serving as an important water resource for both India and Pakistan.
+Yes, the Indus River is a trans-boundary river, flowing through multiple countries and serving as an important water resource for both India

 Can you visit the Indus River in Jammu & Kashmir?